 “Blue Fire Opal”

-A popular (but unofficial) way to describe a Blue Opal with a play of color like Fire OIapl (except ranging from purple to green), is “Blue Fire Opal.”
+A popular (but unofficial) way to describe a blue opal crystal with a play of color like fire opal (except ranging from purple to green), is “Blue Fire Opal.”
 While there may or may not be splashes of red or other warm hues present, it is easy to see how the name blue-fire applies to this type of opal.
 The cool hues and blue play of color invoke images of an icy-cold flame of blue, green, and turquoise.

 With so many types of opal, capable of displaying all the hues of the rainbow, and with varying levels of translucence and play of color, it’s no wonder there are so many names for the same gemstone.
 Some names describe the region of origin, other names are indicative of color, and opal can be categorized in different ways.

 Written By: Michael Joseph Sabo